List of Royal Pains episodes

 Royal Pains is a medical comedy-drama television series that premiered on USA Network on June 4, 2009.
-The series stars Mark Feuerstein as a young doctor who, after being wrongly blamed for an important patient's death, moves to The Hamptons and becomes a reluctant concierge doctor to the rich and famous.
+The series stars Mark Feuerstein an unfairly discredited but brilliant diagnostic surgeon, moves to The Hamptons and becomes a reluctant concierge doctor to the rich and famous.
 A Royal Pains two-hour movie aired on Sunday, December 16, 2012.
 In November 2014, the network renewed the series for seasons 7 and 8, with each season consisting of eight episodes.
 The seventh season premiered on June 2, 2015.
 The eighth and final season began on May 18, 2016, and ended on July 6, 2016.